White wagtail: Status

 This species has a large range, with an estimated extent of more than 10 e6km2.
 The population size is between 130 and 230 million.

 Population trends have not been quantified, but the species is not believed to approach the thresholds for the population decline criterion of the IUCN Red List (i.e. declining more than 30% in ten years or three generations).
 For these reasons, the species is evaluated to be of least concern.
 The population in Europe appears to be stable.
 The species has adapted well to human changes to the environment and has exploited human changes such as human-made structures that are used for nesting sites and increased open areas that are used for foraging.
 In a number of cities, notably Dublin, large flocks gather in winter to roost.
 They are therefore rated as of least concern.
 However, they are caught for sport and then placed into collections.
 They are also kept as cagebirds and eaten as food.
 Climate change may be affecting the time of their migration.

 In culture

 They have featured on stamps from Bahrain, Belarus, Belgium, Finland, Georgia, Hong Kong, Hungary, Iceland, Iran, Ireland, Israel, Jersey, Kuwait, Latvia, Norway, Poland, the United Kingdom and Vietnam.
-The white wagtail is the national bird of Latvia, and has been often mentioned in Latvian folk songs.
+The white wagtail is the national bird of Latvia, and has been often mentioned in its folk songs.
+It also appears in the logo of the Latvian Ornithological Society.

 The pied wagtail has occasionally been called "water wagtail"; and in Ireland "willie wagtail", not to be confused with the Australian species Rhipidura leucophrys which bears the same common name.